Find Affordable College Courses

 Full Curriculum & Instruction at University of South Carolina - Columbia Report

 A rank of #4 on this year’s list means Francis Marion University is a great place for curriculum and instruction students.
-Located in the suburb of Florence, Francis Marion University is a public college with a small student population.
+Located in the small suburb of Florence, Francis Marion University is a public school with a small student population.

 Full Curriculum & Instruction at Francis Marion University Report